kingflamez/vue-mono/README.md

           alert("user closed the widget.");
         },
       };
-      const token = this.$reAuthorise(options, token); // call the backend to fetch the re-authorisation token for the account
+      const token = ""; // call the backend to fetch the re-authorisation token for the account this.$reAuthorise(options, token);
     },
   },
 };